About the Translation Research and Instruction Program

 The Translation Research and Instruction Program (TRIP) began in January of 1971 with a Translator Certification Program that was established in the Department of Comparative Literature.
 The TRIP Certificate was formalized a few years later in April of 1974 as an official SUNY Graduate Certificate.

 Those completing the TRIP Certificate enrolled in a newly launched translation workshop course.
 The course was an impetus for TRIP's creation of a Translator Training Program, which was funded as a Center for Translation and Intercultural Communication with a two-year grant by the US Office of Education.
 While founded among literary scholars, TRIP provided both literary and non-literary translation training from the outset.

 With grant funding for the Center, TRIP created the Translation Referral Service (TRS) in 1974, in which graduate students, under the supervision of faculty members, provided translations for the Greater Binghamton region.
+The TRS maintained a comprehensive list of locally available, linguistically competent and qualified translators - and interpreters, as available - in both source and target languages.
 Even after grant funding ended, the TRS remained open until 2008.